AgaToma/travelbooka/README.md

 Unique booking reference number is generated and displayed to user with a request to call to purchase.
 Behind the scenes, selected package along with allocated random extra is added to Google sheet with the respective booking reference, so the travel company can then locate the created package, when user calls to book.
-Class of Booking is used to create each booking.
+Class of Booking is used to create each booking. <br>
 ![Booking ref](assets/images/booking_reference.JPG)

 <h3>Error messages</h3>